Agrarian Party of Moldova: History

 The Agrarian Democrats collapsed at the March 1998 election, taking 3.6% of the vote and failing to enter parliament.
 Two main reasons were the cause: economic malaise and the fading of the ethnic issue allowed for a Communist resurgence, and disputes among PDAM sympathizers Snegur, Lucinschi and Sangheli caused internal division.
 Moreover, with Snegur's party occupying the centre-right, Lucinschi's the centre and the Communists the far left, the moderate leftists of the PDAM were outflanked, having alienated Moldovan peasants by allying with Slavs against the popular Lucinschi and opposing the transformation of collective farms into private ones.
 Until 2001, three alliances governed together mainly as a way to block the Communists, who won the election that year.
 There, the PDAM took 1.2% of the vote, failing to regain ground at the 2003 local elections.

 At the party's 8th congress in July 2004, its name was changed to its current form, and despite preparations to do so, it failed to contest the 2005 election.
-Now led by Anatol Popuşoi, it has some 10,000 members.
+By that time led by Anatol Popuşoi, it had some 10,000 members.
 At the April 2009 election, it supported the ruling Communists, with Popuşoi being included on that party's list of candidates.